cs107e/cs107e.github.io/labs/lab4/lab.md

 #### The bootloader

-Change into the `bootloader` directory inside `code`.

-The second part of the lab involves reading and understanding the bootloader, which you are currently using to send programs from your laptop to the Pi.
+The second part of the lab involves reading and understanding how programs get sent from your laptop to your Pi.

+The code for this portion is in the folder `bootloader-rewrite`.

 The bootloader we are using was written by David Welch, the person most responsible for figuring out how to write bare metal programs on the Raspberry Pi.
 If it wasn't for his work,
 we would not be offering this course.

-**Sending Programs**

-We have been using the program `rpi-install.py` to send the program binary to the Raspberry Pi.
+In order for your laptop to transmit the program binary to the Pi, we have been using the program `rpi-install.py`.
 The laptop and the Pi communicate using a simple file transfer protocol called XMODEM.
 In the jargon of XMODEM,
 the host laptop is called the tranmitter.

+The `bootloader.c` program is normally installed on your SD card as `kernel.img`.
+When the Pi boots,
+it loads the bootloader code,
+and starts running it.
+The bootloader program uses the Pi's UART to communicate with the host (i.e. your laptop).
+What happens is the Pi receives the binary, loads it into memory, and then branches to the code to begin execution.

+**Sending Programs**

 The transmitter first reads in the binary file it wants to send, and then sends the bytes to the Raspberry Pi as a series of packets.